MintcoinCommunity/Mintcoin-Desktop-Wallet/README.md

    then restart your wallet.
 It will then start synchronizing from the time the last snapshot was taken.

+Q: When will MintCoin get added to more exchanges?
+A: Most exchanges ask for money to get added, typically a _lot_ of Bitcoin.
+   Until someone organizes an effort to collect a lot of Bitcoin for this, MintCoin will probably not be added to any exchanges.

+Q: When will there be a MintCoin coin burn?
+A: A coin burn is used by investors to drive up the value of a crypto currency.
+Since MintCoin is a community coin, there is no group of investors who will do this.

 Q: I have other questions.
 Are there other answers?
 A: The official FAQ can be found here:
    https://docs.google.com/document/d/15tFqSIewTvJTZFdREVPgZgTbFGCc3VhCfM_hN9b7GaE